Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 The graph shows that the percentage of words used is decreasing and it can be assumed that the next generation will completely stop using these words, because they are not studied and are spoken quite rarely.
 Thus, a large layer of the cultural life of the village may disappear.

 Conclusion: The table shows that most people know the words from relatives.
 There are people who know words from books.
-A small percentage of people who learned the words from the villagers.
+A small percentage of people learned the words from village residents.

-During the course of our research, we examined additional information on this word list.
-It turned out that these words have different meanings...
-It depends on the territory and characteristics of the culture of the population, a given area.
+During the study, we examined additional information on this list of words.
+It turned out that these words have different meanings.
+It depends on the territory and the cultural characteristics of the population and the area.

 Bajit 1.
 Predict.